onefoursix/streamsets-job-template-service/README.md

 <BR/>

 - Edit the value set in this line in the file <code>python/job_template_service.py</code> to specify where the application's log will be written to.
-All modules share this log so for example, if there are permissions issues writing to the database tables, error messages should appear in this log:
+All modules share this log so, for example, if there are permissions issues writing to the database tables, error messages should appear in this log:

     <code>log_file = '/tmp/streamsets-job-template-service.log'</code>